Frequently Asked Questions about Child Support

 Child support calculators can help with determining the amount of child support owed, but this can be a difficult process that may require the assistance of an expert (i.e., accountant, etc.).
 An experienced Toronto family law lawyer can assist you in determining your child support obligation or how much child support you are entitled to for the care of your child.

 Q: How is child support in Ontario collected?

-Once the Court has made an Order for child support, the Order must be enforced.
+A: Once the Court has made an Order for child support, the Order must be enforced.
 Fortunately, the Provincial Government in Toronto has created an enforcement agency to collect support payments.
 The agency is called the Family Responsibility Office (“FRO”).
 Most often, FRO will collect the payments by way of garnishing of the payor’s wages directly from the source.
 However, a payor can make arrangements with FRO to pay them directly.
 All Orders that contain a support clause are forwarded to FRO for enforcement; however, the parties are able to opt out if both parties consent.
 If, however, at a later date one party decides to have FRO enforce an Order, an administration fee is charged.

 If a support payor is self-employed, it is may be more difficult to enforce a support Order.
 Unlike a support payor who is employed, there are no wages to garnish.
 However, if a self-employed payor does not pay support, FRO has numerous enforcement mechanisms to ensure that he/she complies with the support provisions of an Order including revoking the person’s driver’s licence.